sir-pinecone/snake-8000/README.md

   ```
 2. Install Visual Studio 14
 3. Install Git for Windows
 4. Create a shortcut that will boot the game environment.
-Set its `target` to: `C:\Windows\System32\cmd.exe /k w:\handmade-hero\misc\shell.bat` (replacing the paths if needed).
+Set its `target` to: `C:\Windows\System32\cmd.exe /k w:\snake\misc\shell.bat` (replacing the paths if needed).
 Now you can launch the editor and shell with this shortcut

 # Workflow

 1. Make code changes
 2. Compilation must take place inside the code directory.
-Compile with `./build` - this will place the build files in `../../build/handmade-hero`.
+Compile with `./build` - this will place the build files in `../../build/snake`.
 3. Run debugger from shell using `./misc/debug` -- this will open Visual Studio with the exe loaded as the solution.
 Press F5 to start the debugger.
 You can set breakpoints in the included source file.
 You can also view the assembly code by right-clicking the source line during execution and then clicking "Go to disassembly".

 # Note: